makzmslv/angular-realworld-example-app/README.md

 Run 'npm install' to install app dependencies

-Run 'ng build --watch' to build and bundle the code

-Run npm start or ng serve to launch the application.
+Run 'ng serve' to launch the application.

 Go to http://localhost:4200 in your browser